Network Bandwidth Explained: What It Is, How It Works, and How Much You Need in the Philippines

 -

-Router quality—Older routers may not support higher bandwidths.
-Upgrading to a modern router (like one with Wi-Fi 6) can help.
+Router quality - Older routers may not support higher bandwidths.
+Upgrading to a modern router like one with Wi-Fi 6 significantly improves throughput on plans above 100 Mbps.

 -

-Network congestion—If many devices are using the network at the same time, your bandwidth is shared and may slow down.
+Network congestion - If many devices are using the network at the same time, your bandwidth is shared and may slow down.
+This is especially noticeable in Philippine households during 7-10 PM peak hours.

 -

-Wired vs. wireless—A wired Ethernet connection usually delivers more consistent bandwidth than Wi-Fi.
+Wired vs. wireless - A wired Ethernet connection delivers more consistent bandwidth than Wi-Fi, with no signal degradation from distance or obstacles.

 -

-Distance from the router—The farther you are from the router, the weaker your signal, which can reduce your bandwidth.
+Distance from the router - The farther you are from the router, the weaker your signal, which reduces your effective bandwidth.

 -